Country Guide: Haiti

 - Listing of imported items with estimated value

-- Correspondence from the Haitian Consulate certifying that the consignee is a returning resident (returning citizen)
+- Correspondence from the Haitian Consulate certifying that the consignee is a returning citizen

-- Copy of Haitian ID (Matricule Fiscale) / Passport (returning citizen)
+- Copy of Haitian ID (Matricule Fiscale) (returning citizen)

-- Duties generally apply to foreigners entering Haiti for purposes of employment, especially if there are new items contained in the shipment.
+- Duties generally apply to non - citizens entering Haiti for purposes of employment, especially if there are new items contained in the shipment.